-Where the specific financial details are not known, an estimate of these amounts or structures for defining those estimates will be made clear within the contract.

-Criterion (new) Guidance 3.1 (Continued) Management reviews (Indicator 3.1.3) should include: 1.
-Results of internal audits.
-2. Customer feedback.
-3. Process performance and product conformity.
-4. Status of preventive and corrective actions.
-5. Follow-up actions from management reviews.
-6. Changes that could affect the management system.
-7. Recommendations for improvement.
-3.2 For the action plan for continuous improvement, indicators may include but not be limited to: 1.
+Criterion (new) Guidance 3.1 (Continued) Where the specific financial details are not known, an estimate of these amounts, or structures for defining those estimates will be made clear within the contract.
+Management reviews (Indicator 3.1.3) should include: 1.
+Results of internal audits 2.
+Customer feedback 3.
+Process performance and product conformity 4.
+Status of preventive and corrective actions 5.
+Follow-up actions from management reviews 6.
+Changes that could affect the management system 7.
+Recommendations for improvement 3.2 For the action plan for continuous improvement, indicators may include but not be limited to: 1.
 Optimising the yield of the supply base.
-2. Reduction in use of pesticides (Criterion 7.2).
-3. Environmental impacts (Criteria 3.4, 7.6 and 7.7).
-4. Waste reduction (Criterion 7.3).
-5. Pollution and greenhouse gas (GHG) emissions (Criterion 7.10).
-6. Impacts on communities, workers and smallholders (Principle 6).
-7. Integrated management of HCV-HCS, peatland and other conservation areas (Criteria 7.7 and 7.12).
-Where applicable, review should include Scheme Smallholders.
-The unit of certification should have a system to improve practices in line with new information and techniques, and a mechanism for disseminating this information throughout the workforce.
+2. Reduction in use of pesticides (Criterion 7.2) 3.
+Environmental impacts (Criteria 3.4, 7.6 and 7.7) 4.
+Waste reduction (Criterion 7.3) 5.
+Pollution and greenhouse gas (GHG) emissions (Criterion 7.10) 6.
+Impacts on communities, workers and smallholders (Principle 6) 7.
+Integrated management of HCV-HCS, peatland and other conservation areas (Criteria 7.7 and 7.12) Where applicable, review should include Scheme Smallholders.

+Criterion (new) Guidance 3.2 (Continued) The unit of certification should have a system to improve practices in line with new information and techniques, and a mechanism for disseminating this information throughout the workforce.
 For smallholders, there should be systematic guidance and training for continuous improvement.

-Criterion (new) Guidance 3.3 Mechanisms to check implementation could include documentation of management systems and internal control procedures (see Criterion 2.1).
+3.3 Mechanisms to check implementation could include documentation of management systems and internal control procedures (see Criterion 2.1).
 SOP and documentation for mills should include relevant supply chain requirements (see SCCS section under Principle 3).
 The unit of certification, while working with third party suppliers of FFB on traceability and legality, should use the opportunity to distribute suitable information on BMPs.
 3.4 The terms of reference of the SEIA should be defined.
 Ideally, the SEIA should be carried out by accredited independent experts, in order to ensure an objective process.
-The assessment (SEIA) should include, but not be limited to: Assessment of the impacts of all major planned activities, including land clearing, planting, replanting, pesticide and fertiliser use, mill operations, roads, drainage and irrigation systems and other infrastructure.
-Assessment of the impacts on HCVs, biodiversity and RTE species, including beyond concession boundaries and any measures for the conservation and/or enhancement of these.
-Assessment of potential effects on adjacent natural ecosystems of planned developments, including whether development or expansion will increase pressure on nearby natural ecosystems.
-Identification of watercourses and wetlands and assessment of potential effects on hydrology and land subsidence of planned developments.
-Measures should be planned and implemented to maintain the quantity, quality and access to water and land resources.
-Baseline soil surveys and topographic information, including the identification of steep terrain, marginal and fragile soils, areas prone to erosion, degradation, subsidence, and flooding.
-Analysis of the type of land to be used (forest, degraded forest, peatlands, cleared land, etc.).
-Assessment of land ownership and user rights.
-Assessment of current land use patterns.
-Assessment of impacts on people's amenity.
-Assessment of employment, employment opportunities or from changes of employment terms.
+The assessment (SEIA) should include, but is not limited to: Assessment of the impacts of all major planned activities, including land clearing, planting, replanting, pesticide and fertiliser use, mill operations, roads, drainage and irrigation systems and other infrastructure Assessment of the impacts on HCVs, biodiversity and RTE species, including beyond concession boundaries and any measures for the conservation and/or enhancement of these Assessment of the potential effects on adjacent natural ecosystems of planned developments, including whether development or expansion will increase pressure on nearby natural ecosystems Identification of watercourses and wetlands and assessment of potential effects on hydrology and land subsidence of planned developments.
+Measures should be planned and implemented to maintain the quantity, quality and access to water and land resources Baseline soil surveys and topographic information, including the identification of steep terrain, marginal and fragile soils, areas prone to erosion, degradation, subsidence, and flooding Analysis of the type of land to be used (forest, degraded forest, peatlands, cleared land, etc.) Assessment of land ownership and user rights